angel-spryker/cloudcast/README.md

 # 🛸 Cloudcast: the Alien siege
 ## A story of rapid delivery with Spryker Cloud ☁️

-*This is the story arc for a Cloud keynote @ Excite 2023*

 ### Summary

 In a parallel universe, UFO sightings and crashed ships in Antarctica have become common news.
 Cristina, Rome's best Spryker technology developer, leads a simple life until September 14th, when aliens attack Rome, targeting military data centers.